fmaste/Haskell/doc/EvaluationStrategies.md

 ### Binding Strategies

-We defined if argument expressions are evaluated before function application or not, but what is passed as value to the function in those parameters?
+We defined if argument expressions are evaluated before function application or not, but how is the function receiving those arguments as parameters?

 - [Strict:](https://en.wikipedia.org/wiki/Evaluation_strategy#Strict_binding_strategies)
   - Call-by-value: